Medically reviewed by Drugs.com. Last updated on May 12, 2020.

 Alcohol (Ethyl): May enhance the hypotensive effect of Phosphodiesterase 5 Inhibitors.
 Monitor therapy

-Alpha1-Blockers: Phosphodiesterase 5 Inhibitors may enhance the hypotensive effect of Alpha1-Blockers.
+Alpha1-Blockers (Nonselective): Phosphodiesterase 5 Inhibitors may enhance the hypotensive effect of Alpha1-Blockers (Nonselective).
 Management: Ensure patient is stable on one agent prior to initiating the other, and always initiate combination using the lowest possible dose of the drug being added.
 When tadalafil is used for treatment of BPH, concurrent alpha 1-blockers are not recommended.
 Consider therapy modification

 Alprostadil: Phosphodiesterase 5 Inhibitors may enhance the adverse/toxic effect of Alprostadil.
 Avoid combination